Move to recall me will fail, says Melaye - Nigeria Today

 Move to recall me will fail, says Melaye

-Sen. Dino Melaye (APC-Kogi) has said that the ongoing move by the electorate in his constituency to recall him from the Senate will fail.
-Melaye, who is representing the Kogi West Senatorial District in the Senate, made the statement in Kabba, Kogi, on Sunday when he addressed his supporters.
-He said his achievements in the…

-The post Move to recall me will fail, says Melaye appeared first on The Herald Nigeria.
+The post Move to recall me will fail, says Melaye appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share